CHRONOLOGY-Bank of Japan policy moves since 1999

-TOKYO, April 27 The Bank of Japan is likely to ease monetary policy on Friday by boosting asset purchases and may also extend the duration of government bonds it buys to about three years, to show its resolve to achieve the 1 percent inflation target.
+TOKYO, May 23 The Bank of Japan is expected to hold off on boosting asset purchases at a rate review that ends on Wednesday, preferring instead to save ammunition as Europe's deepening debt crisis could warrant action in coming months to fend off damage to the fragile economy.

-The central bank created a 35 trillion yen ($429 billion) asset buying and lending scheme in October 2010 as a new monetary easing tool, under which it buys government and private debt and lends cheap funds against various types of collateral.
+The central bank has been using its asset lending and buying scheme to add liquidity, buying government and private debt and lends cheap funds against various types of collateral.

+The scheme was introduced in October 2010 and the BOJ has been steadily increasing its purchasing target under the scheme to push money into the system.

 The BOJ's interest rate target is the overnight call rate, now set at a range of zero to 0.1 percent.